ZanzyTHEbar/ESP32GreenhouseTowerDIY/README.md

 This project is designed to be modular and affordable.
 Featuring a vertical tower system with interlocking parts and an adapter to a common `20L/5gallon` bucket.

-The design also features an optional 3D printable Aeroponic Nozzle for converting the system from hydroponic to aeroponic.
+The design also features an optional 3D printable Aeroponics Nozzle for converting the system from hydroponic to aeroponics.

 > I decided to go with an ESP32 using Micropython firmware.
 While Arduino is perfectly fine, i wanted this project to be approachable to all skill levels, python seemed like the most common first "language".